Generative AI Resources

 This collection of resources is meant to support faculty who are interested in learning more about and responding to generative artificial intelligence (genAI) technology in the classroom.

 We are happy to add additional resources here and would love your feedback.
-For any comments or suggestions please email Lauren Mitchell Nahas (lnahas@santarosa.edu).
+For any comments or suggestions please email Lauren Mitchell (Nahas) (lnahas@santarosa.edu).

 Introductory Resources: What is Generative AI?